 Spelling, Punctuation and Grammar

-In Grammar this half term we are 'Getting ready to Write' by focusing on sentence construction and word class.
+In Grammar this term we are 'Getting ready to Write' by focusing on sentence construction and word class.
 Below are some useful links, games and activity ideas to experiment with at home:

 Word Class Powerpoints

 Word Class videos (beware these are very catchy and may get stuck in your head!)